SiamShekh/pump.fun/README.md

 ### **Saturday Routine (August 17, 2024)**

-**8:00 AM - 10:00 AM: Work on Ember Section**
-- Ensure the "Connect Wallet" button is functional, allowing users to connect their decentralized wallet.

 **10:00 AM - 10:15 AM: Short Break**
 - Stretch, walk around, and clear your mind.